-i.
-If a large elevator for a convention centre is designed to lift a maximum of 15,500 pounds, the chance it will be overloaded by a random group of

-- 100 conventioneers is closest to which of the following: 0.1 of 1%, 2%, 5%, 50%, 95%, 98%, 99.9%?
+- i.
+If a large elevator for a convention centre is designed to lift a maximum of 15,500 pounds, the chance it will be overloaded by a random group of 100 conventioneers is closest to which of the following: 0.1 of 1%, 2%, 5%, 50%, 95%, 98%, 99.9%?
 Explain your reasoning. - ii.
 The weights of conventioneers are unlikely to have a Gaussian ("Normal") distribution.
-In the light of this information, are you still comfortable using the Normal distribution for your calculations in part i?
+Are you still comfortable using the Normal distribution for your calculations in part i?
 Explain carefully.
-Explain why the 'random' is key to being able to answer part i. and what impact it would have if it is not the case.
+Explain why the 'random' is key to being able to answer part i. (see '16.3.3 Example 2' here) and what impact it would have if it is not the case (see 16.4).

-0.6 An unexpected pattern: or is it?
+0.11 An unexpected pattern: or is it?

-Suppose the pathology reports from biopsies taken during a given week are equally likely to be received on any one of the weekdays from August 4 to Friday August 9.15 Women with positive biopsies then have their surgery scheduled for one of the weekdays of the last full week of August, i.e., Monday August 25 to Friday August 29, equally likely to be any one of these 5 weekdays, and unrelated to which day of the week the biopsy result was received.
+Suppose the pathology reports from biopsies taken during a given week are equally likely to be received on any one of the weekdays from Monday August 5 to Friday August 9.
+Women with positive biopsies then have their surgery scheduled for one of the weekdays of the last full week of August, i.e., Monday August 26 to Friday August 30, equally likely to be any one of these 5 weekdays, and unrelated to which day of the week the biopsy result was received.

 - i.
 Derive and plot the probability distribution of the wait (i.e., no. of days) from when the biopsy was received until the woman had the surgery. - ii.
-Calculate the mean and standard deviation of the distribution. - iii.
-Comment on its shape, and why it is this shape, and what would happen if there were several stages, not just 2. - iv.
-What if we had a 7-day work-week rather than 5?
+Calculate the mean and standard deviation of the distribution.